LabShengLi/nanome/docs/Usage.md

 # 1. Running 'nanome' for human Nanopore sequencing data

-The command for running 'nanome' pipeline is to run `./nextflow run https://github.com/liuyangzzu/nanome`. `--input` is a compressed file contains Fast5 input file locations, our pipeline support three kinds of inputs: (1) folder, (2) tar/tar.gz file, (3) a txt file `.filelist.txt` contains list of compressed Fast5 files/folders. `--dsname` is output dataset name, `--eval true` indicates running evaluation steps,`-profile` is the name of execution platform configuration, an example of our HPC configuration is the server named as [winter](https://github.com/liuyangzzu/nanome/blob/master/nextflow.config#L109), which will include the HPC config file [conf/hpc.config](https://github.com/liuyangzzu/nanome/blob/master/conf/hpc.config).
+The command for running 'nanome' pipeline is to run `./nextflow run https://github.com/liuyangzzu/nanome.git`. `--input` is a compressed file contains Fast5 input file locations, our pipeline support three kinds of inputs: (1) folder, (2) tar/tar.gz file, (3) a txt file `.filelist.txt` contains list of compressed Fast5 files/folders. `--dsname` is output dataset name, `-profile` is the name of execution platform configuration, an example of our HPC configuration is the server named as [winter2](https://github.com/liuyangzzu/nanome/blob/master/nextflow.config#L197).

 By default, we are using hg38 human reference genome, and you can specify reference genome using parameter `--referenceGenome="reference_genome/hg38/hg38.fasta"`.
 An example of how to use 'nanome' pipeline is given below.